 2017 Read to be Ready Summer Grant

-The Read to be Ready Summer Grant just completed its second year, and because of the investment from the Department of Human Services, 9,000 students were enrolled in camps across the state.
-Check back soon to learn more about the success the grant saw this summer and how it plans to expand to impact more students, teachers, and families in the coming year.
+The Read to be Ready Summer Grant just completed its second year, and because of an investment from the Department of Human Services, the program saw a huge expansion.
+Review the resources below to learn more about the the learning that occurred in Tennessee over the summer.

 - 2017 Read to be Ready Summer Grant Report